Probing hadronic gamma-ray and high-energy neutrino emission from Gaia DR2 star clusters: Non-thermal particle production in star clusters

-We also note that the assumption of spatially uniform diffusion in the bubble may be violated.
+The assumption of spatially uniform diffusion in the bubble may also be violated.
 In particular, the diffusion coefficient may increase if the magnetic field is damped while the plasma is advected towards the bubble boundary.
-Such a situation may occur, e.g. due to ion neutral damping by neutral material left from the shell fragmentation.
-On the other hand, the same fragmentation process may trigger MHD instabilities that suppress the diffusion at the bubble boundary \citep{vieu2020}.
+Such a situation may occur, e.g. due to ion-neutral damping by neutral material left from the shell fragmentation.
+However, HD instabilities that develop at the contact discontinuity may enhance the local magnetic turbulence resulting into a suppressed diffusion \citep{vieu2020}.
 In the former scenario we expect that the size of the gamma-ray/neutrino emitting region will be reduced [cfr. \S~\ref{sec:Wd1}], while the latter should enhance the emission at the bubble boundary.
 Additionally, on length scales $\lesssim L_\mathrm{coh}$ there may be a locally preferred direction to the diffusion; yet, as $L_\mathrm{coh}$ is typically $\ll R_b$, this is not relevant on the scale of the full SC bubble.
-For the sake of simplicity, we therefore neglect those effects here, retaining the assumption of spatially uniform diffusion throughout.
+We therefore neglect those effects here, retaining the assumption of spatially uniform diffusion throughout.
 The local direction of the magnetic field also affects the particle injection in the accelerator, thus determining the overall acceleration efficiency \citep{Caprioli-Spitkovsky:2014}.
 For this reason, the acceleration efficiency is not determined a priori, but regarded as a free parameter with a fiducial value of a few percent.

 In Eq.~\eqref{eq:cutoff}, $p_{\max,1}$ is the maximum momentum obtained from the confinement condition in the upstream region, i.e.

 which gives, for the Bohm and Kraichnan cases: